matthiasburger/IronSphere.Extensions/docs/types/StringExtension_Format(String,Object).md

 ```

-public static String Format(this String this, this Object anonymousObject)
+public static String Format(this String this, Object anonymousObject)
 ```